 Capturing and sharing lectures and other education materials is a principal aspect of the distant learning strategy.
 Besides lecture recording for later reuse is an effective means in particular disciplines.
 These operations are performed by solutions that record and broadcast video and audio feed as well as upload this material to a server.
 A couple of simple steps will guide through necessary settings and operations.
-You will be able to record a lecture, broadcast it live to the interested audience and share it on the web for 24x7 access.
-In this example we use the Lecture Recorder device from Epiphan Systems.
+You will be able to record a lecture itself together with the presentation provided by a lecturer from two video output sources and an audio source, broadcast it live to the interested audience and share it on the web for 24x7 access.
+In this example we use the Lecture Recorder x2 device from Epiphan Systems.

 1. A digital camcorder on a tripod for shooting lectures.

 2. A laptop which a lecturer uses to show a presentation.

 Hook up a camcorder's video output to Lecture Recorder x2’s S-video input using an adapter.
 Hook up the laptop's DVI output to the LR x2's DVI input.
 In our example a laptop is used to manage the appliance and to stream the presentation during the lecture.
 Connect a microphone to Lecture Recorder x2’s Audio IN port.
 To provide power to the Lecture Recorder x2, plug the provided PoE adapter into a 10/100Base-T Ethernet network using an Ethernet cable.
 Turn on Lecture Recorder x2 and the camera.
 As soon as Lecture Recorder x2 is connected to network, it is assigned an IP address.
 Now you should use the Network Discovery Utility to connect to the Web admin interface.
 This interface allows you to manage recording and make all necessary settings.

 1. Download the Epiphan Network Discovery Utility to your laptop from the manufacturer’s website and start this program.